Hi! I’m Jeff. And I’m usually scared shitless.

 I’m a writer, and I’ve got two books out.
 If you’re interested in that, check out Detours, which was published in 2011 by Bold Strokes Books, and The Unwanted, a young adult fantasy novel, which came out in 2014.
-And I’m working on a sequel.
+And I’m writing a third novel.
 And I cuss a lot.
 You probably noticed, right?

 If you’re looking for a bit of the free stuff (that sounds dirty), you can check out my short story “Looking for Bigfoot” at Little Fiction and my essay “How to Make a Soufflé in 38 Easy Steps” at Aftertastes.
-And if you’re still interested in more, then I probably like you already because stories rock.
+And if you still want more, then I probably like you already because stories rock.
 Check out the list on this page.
-Some of them can be read for free, too.
+Some of them you can read for free, too.
 Because I’m cheap and easy.

 “What’s this whole thing about?”

 I love to write.
 I love it so much, I left my full-time job in 2012 and went to graduate school in creative writing at the University of British Columbia.
-I was 43 and kind of old for grad school, but not the oldest person in the program, thank god.
+At the time, I was 43 and kind of old for grad school.
+But, at least I wasn’t the oldest person in the program, thank god.
 I was older than most of my teachers, though.
 Awkward.

-Anyway, since I graduated in 2014, I’ve been writing and teaching and frequently freelancing.
+Anyway, since I graduated in 2014, I’ve been writing and teaching.
 And talking about writing.
 Like, a lot.
 You’ll find a bunch of that here.
 I post about things I’m working on, books and stories I’ve read and loved, the writing process, and poutine.
 “What do french fries and cheese curds smothered in gravy have to do with writing?” you ask.
 I dunno, except that, like stories, they’re fucking awesome.